jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 what is a variable?
 =================================================================================

-I just did the same kind of calculation 8 times in a row, there is a better way to this, you have seen this in Algebra_.
-I can use a letter or a name for the numbers, that way I can have one test which covers all possible numbers.
-I can do this with a variable_.
+I just did the same kind of calculation 8 times in a row, there is a better way to do this from Algebra_.
+I can use a letter or a name for the numbers, that way I can have one test which covers all possible numbers, it is called a variable_.

 A variable_ is a name that is used for values that change.
 For example, in the tests so far, I have